Obstructions to algebraizing topological vector bundles: Obstruction theory: proof of Theorem

 \begin{lem} There is a canonical isomorphism $\bpi_i^{\aone}(K(\Z(n),2n)) \cong {\mathbf H}^{2n-i,n}$, where $\mathbf{H}^{2n-i,n}$ is the sheafification of the presheaf $U \mapsto H^{2n-i,n}(U,\Z)$.
 In particular, $K(\Z(n),2n)$ is $\aone$-$(n-1)$-connected and its first non-vanishing $\aone$-homotopy sheaf is $\K^M_n$, the $n$-th unramified Milnor K-theory sheaf. \end{lem}

-Ideally, we would study the existence of a vector bundle of rank $2$ with given Chern classes $(c_1,c_2)$ by studying an obstruction theory problem deduced from the Moore-Postnikov factorizatoin of the map $(c_1,c_2): BGL_2 \to K(\Z(1),2) \times K(\Z(2),4)$.
-The fact that $K(\Z(n),2n)$ is not an Eilenberg-MacLane space causes various technical complications and we use our homotopy sheaf computations to produce a technically simpler problem.
+Ideally, we would study the existence of a vector bundle of rank $2$ with given Chern classes $(c_1,c_2)$ by studying an obstruction theory problem deduced from the Moore--Postnikov factorization of the map $(c_1,c_2): BGL_2 \to K(\Z(1),2) \times K(\Z(2),4)$.
+The fact that $K(\Z(n),2n)$ is not an Eilenberg--Mac Lane space causes various technical complications and we use the description of its homotopy sheaves provided above to produce an equivalent yet technically simpler problem.

-Lemma \ref{lem:homotopysheavesofeilenbergmaclanespaces} yields a canonical map $K(Z(n),2n) \to K(\K^M_n,n)$ corresponding to the first stage of the $\aone$-Postnikov tower of the former.
-In particular, composition of the universal $n$-th Chern with this stage of the Postnikov tower yields a map:
+The first stage of the $\aone$-Postnikov tower of $K(\Z(n),2n)$ yields, by appeal to Lemma \ref{lem:homotopysheavesofeilenbergmaclanespaces}, a canonical map $K(\Z(n),2n) \to K(\K^M_n,n)$.
+In particular, composition of the universal $n$-th Chern class with this map yields a map:

 for any $r \geq n$; this is a modified version of the universal $n$-th Chern class.